oneteme/jquery-demo/src/main/resources/META-INF/resources/tutorials/setup/tables.md

 // JQDemoTable.java
 ```
-We add the tables to the interface and we link the tables to their columns using the functions we created in "DataConstants"
+We add the tables to the enum and we link the tables to their columns using the functions we created in "DataConstants"

 ```java
 // JQDemoTable.java